Decathlon (retailer)

-Decathlon (/fr/) is a French sporting goods retailer.
-With 1,817 stores in 79 countries and regions (2024), it is the largest sporting goods retailer in the world.
+Decathlon SA (/fr/) is a French multinational sporting goods retailer founded in 1976.
+With 1,902 stores in 82 countries and regions, it is widely recognised as the largest sporting goods retailer in the world.

 The company manages the research, design, production, logistics and distribution of its products in-house; partners with global suppliers; and markets its own brands directly to consumers in Decathlon-branded big-box stores.
 The retailer stocks a wide range of sporting goods, from tennis rackets to advanced scuba diving equipment, usually in large, big-box superstores averaging 4,000 m^{2} in size.
 Decathlon Group markets its products under more than 20 brands.
-The company employs about 101,000 staff (2024).
+The company employs about 103,000 people (2025).